Mormehtar/eslahan/readme.md

-# Eslahan is a DB environment constructor for tests.
+# Eslahan is a DB environment constructor for performing tests.
 ## Philosophy

 Eslahan's main task is to simplify the process of DB preparation for testing scenarios.
-It allows to avoid large generalized DB conditions, which may make implicitly dependant.
-With help of Eslahan you can describe DB structure once and insert needed data ignoring data not important at the given testing scenario.
-Eslahan will fill in all other fields according to specified rules.
+It allows to avoid large generalized DB conditions, which may make tests implicitly dependant.
+With the help of Eslahan you can describe DB structure once and insert needed data only, ignoring data not important at the given testing scenario.
+Eslahan will fill in all other fields according to rules specified by user.

 ## Installation